-Liquidity and Capital Resources applicable for years 2020, 2019 and 2018
+Liquidity and Capital Resources applicable for years 2021, 2020 and 2019

 On November 9, 2017, Axtel issued Senior Notes in the international market and listed on the Irish Stock Exchange under a private offering under Rule 144A and Regulation S of the Securities Law from 1933 of the United States of America, for an amount of US\$ 500 million, gross of issuance costs of US\$7 million.
-The Senior Notes will accrue an annual coupon of 6.375% maturing in 7 years.
+The Senior Notes accrue interests at an annual coupon of 6.375% maturing in 7 years (the "Notes").
 The proceeds were mainly used to prepay the existing debt related to the syndicated loan signed on January 15, 2016, and various transaction costs and expenses.
+In March 2021, Axtel prepaid US \$60 million of its Notes at a price of 104.781%, with the remaining resources from the data center sale transaction formalized in January 2020.
+To date, the balance of the Notes is US\$ \$440 million.